How Many Valence Electrons Does Phosphate Have

 Why is the tetrahedral shape important for phosphate?

 The tetrahedral geometry results from sp³ hybridization of the phosphorus atom and allows for optimal orbital overlap with the four oxygen atoms.
-This shape maximizes the separation of negative charges and facilitates the formation of stable hydrogen‑bonding networks in aqueous solutions The details matter here..
+This shape maximizes the separation of negative charges and facilitates the formation of stable hydrogen‑bonding networks in aqueous solutions Still holds up..

 The discussion above shows that the 32‑electron rule for PO₄³⁻ is not an arbitrary number but a consequence of the periodic‑table bookkeeping that underlies all Lewis‑structure reasoning.
 By treating each atom’s valence shell as a “budget” of electrons, we can predict the distribution of formal charges, the likelihood of resonance, and even the reactivity of the ion in solution.